Food & Drink

 When Scott James and his father Gordon set up their coffee roasting business in the garage of their family home in rural Carmarthenshire, few could have predicted the success they would enjoy.
 Two years on and Coaltown Coffee Roasters supplies 160 cafés, restaurants and shops across South Wales, and beyond.
 The father and son team are also grabbing the attention of national retailers, and even sell their toasted Arabica beans in Selfridges, the upmarket London department store.

 “It’s been amazing and we are really lucky to have such loyal customers,” says 23-year-old Scott.
 Coaltown is named after the rich heritage of coal mining in the area around Ammanford, the town where the James family live.
-Once housed in the garage, the business is about to move into a 3,000 sq ft warehouse in the Carmarthenshire town.

 “We are going to have a café on site, a tasting room and all the production and storage will be housed there,” Scott explains.
 “We’ll be able to offer tours, host training sessions for customers, and have roasting days, where customers can learn about the history of coffee and roast their own beans that they can take home.”
 There will be some food on the menu at the café, but Scott insists: “It’s all about the coffee.”
 The home-grown Welsh business currently has four staff, including Scott and Gordon.
 But the move will create a further 25 jobs in the café, on a beefed-up production schedule, and hosting tours of the new facility for a growing army of coffee connoisseurs.